YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 SVNEXPECTED, Special variable expected in this context

-Compile Time/Run Time Error: This indicates that YottaDB/GT.M encountered a dollar sign in a NEW command that was not followed by a valid special variable name.
+Compile Time/Run Time Error: This indicates that YottaDB encountered a dollar sign in a NEW command that was not followed by a valid special variable name.

 Action: Look for misspelled special variable names or a missing $ in an extrinsic.